Single vs. Multi-Collagen: Which is Best for Youthful Skin?

 Improves Cardiovascular Health

 Collagen is one of the major components of blood vessels.
 The stiffness of the arterial walls is directly proportional to the level of collagen.
-In old age, the level of collagen goes down; as an effect, the arterial walls become stiffened.
+In old age, the level of collagen goes down and the arterial walls become stiffened.

 Multicollagen supplements maintain the elasticity of arteries, support smooth circulation, and prevent the stiffening of arterial walls.
 Studies have proven that taking collagen daily helps restore the proper function of blood vessels and maintains cardiovascular health.